“It’s your internal motivation that opens the creative spigot.”

 See my post Positivity for a look at one researcher’s work; also check out the Science News article, “Positive Mood Allows Brain to Think More Creatively.”

 How do we generate positive thoughts?
-One gentle technique that I’ve taught and employed for years is to uphold an inner smile.
+Aside from using affirmations, one gentle technique that I’ve taught and employed for years is to uphold an inner smile.

 I’ve learned that when we adopt an inner smile, we support a range of creativity-boosting habits.
 Here a few.

 An inner smile activates our sense of interest, motivating us to focus on the task at hand.

 Smiling inwardly helps us trust in our resources and tackle problems with confidence.